Research Theme 1: Emotions in Global Politics and international relations of East Asia

 Anger Unveiled: Navigating Colonial Legacies Through Affective Solidarity in the Context of Gender-Based Violence (under review)

 This paper explores the role of anger in unravelling and disrupting the emotional legacies of gender injustices.
 Anger not only reveals the enduring presence of coloniality and trauma but also serves as a catalyst for solidarity in addressing structural injustices and fostering change.
-Anger has been recognized as an affective force that challenges the logics of coloniality from postcolonial and feminist perspectives.
+Anger has been recognised as an affective force that challenges the logics of coloniality from postcolonial and feminist perspectives.
 Anger can also be entangled with the logics of coloniality that perpetuate oppression.
 It examines how contemporary affective practices of anger create spaces for acknowledging the ongoing affective resonance of deep-rooted trauma.
 This paper empirically investigates how colonial practices are configured through circulation of anger among various actors by analysing discourses surrounding gender-based violence in Afghanistan, especially after the Taliban's return in 2021.
 This examines how the affective practices of anger in the present, stemming from trauma, create a space for acknowledging the ongoing affective resonance of the past connected to coloniality.

 Presented at EISA Workshop 2024 'Affective logics of Coloniality'